Numerical method for disordered quantum phase transitions in the large$-N$ limit: Computational performance

 \section{Computational performance}

 In this section, we discuss the execution time of our method for solving the self-consistent Eqs.~(\ref{self12}) iteratively ({\it{i.e.}}, the time needed to get a full set of renormalized distances from criticality $r_i$).
 In our method, the time per iteration scales linearly with the system size $L$ in the absence of an external field because the operation count is dominated by the matrix inversion.
 Thus, the disorder-averaged execution time $\bar{t} \sim n_{\rm{it}} L $ for a single disorder configuration, where $n_{\rm{it}}$ is the number of iterations needed for convergence of the self-consistent Eqs.~(\ref{self12}).
 The number of iterations $n_{\rm{it}}$ depends on the disorder configuration, it is larger for a disorder realization which has locally ordered rare regions with smaller $\alpha$.
 In the conventional paramagnetic phase, ${\it{i.e.}}$, for larger values of $\bar{\alpha}$ away from criticality, locally ordered rare regions are almost absent, therefore the number of iterations $n_{\rm{it}}$ is a constant.
 Thus, in the conventional paramagnetic phase, the execution time is expected to scale linearly with the system size, $\bar{t} \sim L$.
 Figure~\ref{fig:fig5} shows that it indeed scales linearly with the system size for $\bar{\alpha}=1$.
 In contrast, in the quantum Griffiths phase, where locally ordered rare regions are present, $n_{\rm{it}}$ is expected to be large and to become larger close to criticality.
 If we compare two different system sizes in the quantum Griffiths phase, the larger system is expected to have locally ordered rare region with higher probability.
 Thus, in the quantum Griffiths phase the number of iterations $n_{\rm{it}}$ is expected to be a function of system size $L$, which we model as $n_{\rm{it}}\sim L^{y}$ with some non-negative exponent $y$.
 Therefore, in the quantum Griffiths phase the execution time does not scale linearly with the system size but it behaves as $\bar{t} \sim L^{y+1} $.
-Figure~\ref{fig:fig5} shows that for $\bar{\alpha}=-0.6$ in the quantum Griffihts phase, the disorder averaged execution time $\bar{t}$ does not scales linearly with $L$ but behaves as power law $\bar{t}\sim L^{y+1}$ with $y=0.6$.
+Figure~\ref{fig:fig5} shows that for $\bar{\alpha}=-0.6$ in the quantum Griffiths phase, the disorder averaged execution time $\bar{t}$ does not scales linearly with $L$ but behaves as power law $\bar{t}\sim L^{y+1}$ with $y=0.6$.
+We expect the exponent $y$ to diverge as the quantum critical point is approached because the characteristic energies are exponentially small in the system size at criticality (for zero temperature and external field).
+For the largest systems studied ($L=1024$), the CPU time on an intel i5 CPU was about 100s per disorder realizations (at $T=10^{-3}$ and $h=0$).
+The total numerical effort for the data presented in Sec.
+5 was about 1200 CPU hours.